rkass/interview-takehome/README.md

 docker-compose up
 ```

-The first time these containers are brought up, loading the data into the `wikis` index will take around five minutes.
+So that this assignment isn't subject to the wikipedia page remaining static, the data source will actually be the locally
-Each run thereafter, loading the `wikis` index should happen immediately as the index will be restored from a local snapshot.
+provided snapshot of this page.
+Loading the index should happen within seconds.

 ### What You'll Write